CONTENTS

 the Whole on this bill and that the bill be now read a third time.

-requested leave to waive consideration of Committee of the Whole on Bill No. 32, The Defamation Consequential
+waive consideration of Committee of the Whole on Bill No. 32, The Defamation Consequential Amendments Act, 2025

-Amendments Act, 2025 and that the bill be now read a third time.
-Is leave
+and that the bill be now read a third time.
+Is leave granted?

 I move that the bill be now read a third time and passed under its title.

-Goudy: — It has been moved by the
+Speaker Goudy: It has been moved by the minister

-minister that the bill be now read a third time and passed under its title.
-Is
+that the bill be now read a third time and passed under its title.
+Is the Assembly

-Goudy: — Is it the pleasure of the
+Speaker Goudy: Is it the pleasure of the Assembly

-Goudy: — Why is the member on his
+Speaker Goudy: Why is the member on his feet?

 Mr. Speaker, before orders of the day, I seek to move a motion under rule 61.